wanunulab/ioniq/README.md

 ---
 ### installation for development:
+Ioniq has been tested for compatibility with python 3.10 to 3.12.
+Download python 3.12 [here](https://www.python.org/downloads/).
-temporarily while the package is under development, clone the repo, `cd` into the folder, and install via
+Temporarily while the package is under development, clone the repo, `cd` into the folder, and install via
 ```
 pip install -e .
 ```
+See [user guide](userguide.md) for more information